ma3rfo/handTrackingPY/README.md

 # handTrackingPY
-Run the python file inside myproject \n
+Run the python file inside myproject.
 The code for communicating woth the pico is commented in this file.